Willys MB: Willys-Overland's positions and promotion

 Joe Frazer, president of Willys-Overland from 1939 until 1944, claimed to have coined the word jeep by slurring the initials G.P., possibly related to Willys-Overland's 1943 trademark and 1946 copyright claims to the Jeep name.
 However, the company handling Willys' public relations in 1944 wrote that the jeep name probably came from the fact that the vehicle made quite an impression on soldiers at the time, so much so that they informally named it after the go-anywhere Eugene the Jeep.

 In early 1941, when the test cars went by names like BRC / "Blitz-Buggy", Ford Pygmy, and others, Willys-Overland staged a press event in Washington, D.C., a publicity stunt and Senate photo opportunity demonstrating the car's off-road capability by driving it up and down the U.S. Capitol steps.
 Irving "Red" Hausmann, a test driver on the Willys development team who had accompanied the car for its testing at Camp Holabird, had heard soldiers there referring to it as a jeep.
 He was enlisted to go to the event and give a demonstration ride to a group of dignitaries, including Katherine Hillyer, a reporter for the Washington Daily News.
-When asked what it was, Hausmann said "it's a Jeep".
-Hausmann preferred "Jeep", to distinguish the Willys rig from the other funny-named quarter tons at Camp Holabird.
+When asked what it was, Hausmann said, "It's a Jeep".
+Hausmann preferred "Jeep" to distinguish the Willys rig from the other funny-named quarter tons at Camp Holabird.
 Hillyer's syndicated article appeared in the newspaper on 20 February 1941, with a photo showing a jeep going up the Capitol steps and a caption including the term "jeep".
 This is believed to be the most likely origin of the term being fixed in public awareness.
-Even though Hausmann did not create or invent the word "Jeep", he likely contributed to its mainstream media usage indicating the quarter-ton vehicle.
+Even though Hausmann did not create or invent the word "Jeep", he likely contributed to its mainstream media usage, indicating the quarter-ton vehicle.

 Convergence from mixed origins and media coverage

 It is plausible that the origin was mixed and converged on "jeep" from multiple directions.
-Ford Motor Company pushed its Ford GP hard, to get the military contract, putting the term "GP" into use.
-Military officers and G.I.s involved in the procurement and testing of the car may have called it jeep from the WWI slang.
+Ford Motor Company pushed its Ford GP hard to get the military contract, putting the term "GP" into use.
+Military officers and G.I.s involved in the procurement and testing of the car may have called it a jeep from the WWI slang.
 Civilian contractors, engineers, and testers may have related it to Popeye's "Eugene the Jeep" character.
-People may have heard the same name from different directions, and as one person heard it from another, put their own understanding and explanation on it.
+People may have heard the same name from different directions, and as one person heard it from another, they put their own understanding and explanation on it.
 Overwhelming presence of the nickname 'jeep' in the public's opinion was probably the deciding factor.